Double Blind Placebo Crossover Human Clinical Study

 In contrast, the placebo bracelet produced decreases in two of the outcome measures.
 It is not certain why the placebo bracelet produced a significant increase in four of the tests, although the p-values were substantially lower for placebo than active.
 Furthermore, there was a highly significant difference between the active and placebo bracelets in all tests of strength, balance, flexibility and endurance except peal watts and maximum bicep curl test.

 In a self-report of energy levels, the active Energy Armor Bracelet outperformed placebo four-fold and this was highly significant.
 Furthermore, 14 out of 16 participants identified which bracelet was the active one.
-These results indicate that there is a noticeable increase in energy and performance with the Energy Armor Bracelet.
+These results indicate that there is a noticeable increase in energy and flexibility, strength, endurance with the Energy Armor Bracelet.

 Although the absolute changes seem small for these tests, they are significant changes, especially when one takes into account the importance of lifting a weight that is only a few pounds heavier.
 The same conclusion is true for the stretch and reach test, using distance as the endpoint rather than weight lifted.
 Furthermore, the increases observed with the active Energy Armor Bracelet had a high level of significance, demonstrating the efficacy of the Energy Armor Bracelet in the tests.

 Factors that can influence the outcome were analyzed and found to have no effects on the outcomes.
 All of the subjects were properly randomized, as shown by the lack of difference between baseline measures between the active and placebo groups.
 Additionally, there was a slight “learning effect” (that can occur as a result of repeating a test, regardless of the length of the washout period), except for except for reps to failure, average speed, peak speed and average WPKG.
 However, the groups were divided and half did each bracelet first to avoid learning effect.